AndrewJBateman/rxjs-learn/README.md

 1. streams (values or events emitted over time)
 2. observables (facilitates the stream) and observers
 3. subscriptions (a disposable resource, such as the execution of an Observable)
-4. subjects (behaviour, replay, async: different types of observable) and
+4. subjects (behaviour, replay (emit old values to new subscribers), async: different types of observable) and
 5. operators (methods you can use on Observables and Subjects).

 **Webpack** is a static module bundler for modern JavaScript applications.
-When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles. _Since version 4.0.0, webpack does not require a configuration file.
+When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles. _Since version 4.0.0, webpack does not require a configuration file for default configurations.
+However in this case a webpack.config.js file was required to extend the project functionality.

 ## Screenshots